Elliott River (Victoria)

-The Elliott River is a perennial river of the Corangamite catchment, located in the Otways region of the Australian state of Victoria.
+The Elliott River is a perennial river of the Corangamite catchment, in the Otways region of the Australian state of Victoria.

 Location and features

 The Elliott Rivers rises in the Otway Ranges in southwest Victoria, near the locality of Paradise and flows generally east by south through the Port Campbell National Park before reaching its river mouth and emptying into Bass Strait, northeast of Cape Otway and south of the town of Marengo.
 From its highest point, the river descends 305 m over its 7 km course.